SonyaJane/mobility-mapper-frontend/README.md

 8. Add initial HTML code
 9. Create "Plan Route" page structure with title, mobility device, start location, destination location, find route button, and div placeholder for map.
 10. Create toggle view of device options on click
+11. Use the formData object to get the form data
+11. Create a function to make an API post request
+12. Create a function to display the data: turn the response into json and then call the appropriate function or throw an error if the
+response doesn't return okay.